 Security strategies and security by design as the stakes get higher

-Mentioning the crucial types of information such as a facility’s layout and critical thresholds SCADA system hackers can obtain (on top of the in the world of IoT not unknown phenomenon of getting device settings for future attacks) and threats such as the Stuxnet attack on an Iranian nuclear plant and Ukranian power grid attacks to provide an idea of the scope of potential damages, Trend Micro invites you to check out the various vulnerability types, cases of vulnerably SCADA Human Machine Interfaces and the much needed advice in its paper “Hacker Machine Interface: The State of SCADA HMI Vulnerabilities”.
+Mentioning the crucial types of information such as a facility’s layout and critical thresholds SCADA system hackers can obtain (on top of the in the world of IoT not unknown phenomenon of getting device settings for future attacks) and threats such as the Stuxnet attack on an Iranian nuclear plant and Ukranian electrical grid attacks to provide an idea of the scope of potential damages, Trend Micro invites you to check out the various vulnerability types, cases of vulnerably SCADA Human Machine Interfaces and the much needed advice in its paper “Hacker Machine Interface: The State of SCADA HMI Vulnerabilities”.

-By the way: needless to say that in times of ongoing digitization and digitalization, organized cybercrime, state-sponsored attacks and ‘cyber’ as a real weapon in warfare, cybersecurity cannot be an afterthought.
+By the way: needless to say that in times of ongoing digitization and digitalization, organized cybercrime, state-sponsored attacks and ‘cyber’ as a real weapon in warfare, industrial cybersecurity cannot be an afterthought.